MasterZelgadis/coriolis-reloaded/README.md

 # coriolis-reloaded
-Adds the Coriolis Reloaded: Combat Overhaul mechanics and some QOL things to the Coriolis system
+Adds the Coriolis Reloaded: Combat Overhaul mechanics and some QOL things to the Coriolis system for FoundryVTT